|Portland Dahlia Society Bulletin

 bound take exit 21A to Glisan Street.
 Take Glisan East (street numbers increase) to 122nd Avenue.
 Turn left from

 Glisan to 122nd.
-Georgetown is two block down 122nd on your right.
+Georgetown is two blocks down 122nd on your right.
 Parking is behind the building.
 We will start the

 meeting with a potluck luncheon.
 Everyone is encouraged to bring a dish they believe others will find popular.
 All